 A standardized hydroalcoholic extract of Fenugeek to isolated the bioactive Trigonelline is known as SFSE-T.

-An ethanolic extract of fenugreek has failed to show affinity to the serotonin receptor, suggesting no interactions.
+An ethanolic extract of fenugreek has failed to show affinity to the serotonin transporter (SERT) at concentrations up to 10mg/mL, suggesting no potential usage as an SSRI.

 In obese persons, fenugreek (1176mg) taken daily appeared to reduce spontaneous fat intake without significantly affecting appetite overall while the isolated fibers (4-8g) daily seem to induce satiety in obese persons.